Buyers guide to Penetration Testing Services

-Unquestionably, the Internet is a wonderful thing – it has opened up business links across the globe and given consumers competitive choice.
+Unquestionably, the Internet is a wonderful thing – it has opened up business links across the globe and given consumers competitive choices.
 However, now that you can buy products or services from anyone, anywhere, how do you know what you’re buying – and from whom?

-So it can be naturally hard to know what to look for, and how to compare different providers.
+So it can be naturally hard to know what to look for and how to compare different providers.

 In this article, we’re going to talk you through some key things to look for when buying or comparing penetration testing services – to make sure you make the right informed choices.